NARRATIVE SUMMARIES OF REASONS FOR LISTING

 QI.A.317.13.
 ABU MOHAMMED AL-JAWLANI

-Abu Mohammed al-Jawlani is the leader of Jabhat al-Nusrah, a Syria-based terrorist group listed as an alias of Al-Qaida in Iraq (QE.J.115.04).
+Abu Mohammed al-Jawlani is the leader of Al-Nusrah Front for the People of the Levant (QE.A.137.14) a.k.a Jabhat al-Nusrah, a Syria-based terrorist group previously listed between 30 May 2013 and 13 May 2014 as an alias of Al-Qaida in Iraq (QE.J.115.04).
 In 2011 Abu Bakr al-Baghdadi, listed as Ibrahim Awwad Ibrahim Ali al-Badri al-Samarrai (QI.A.299.11), instructed Abu Mohammed al-Jawlani to establish a front for Al-Qaida in Iraq in Syria by developing a local presence and fighting.
 Al-Qaida in Iraq supplied Jabhat al-Nusrah with manpower, money, weapons and advice.

 The formation of Jabhat al-Nusrah, featuring Abu Mohammed al-Jawlani, was announced on 23 January 2012.
 Abu Mohammed stated that the group consisted of fighters from the Near East.